 What are lifeline utilities?

 Lifeline utilities are entities that provide essential infrastructure services to the community such as water, wastewater, transport, energy and telecommunications.
-These services support the life of our community and are enablers of businesses, and underpin the functioning of the public sector social economy.
+These services support communities, enable business, and underpin the provision of public services.

 Lifeline utility means an entity named or described in Part A, or that carries on a business described in Part B of Schedule 1 of the Civil Defence Emergency Management Act 2002.